 You are always becoming the person that you are.

 My approach to depth psychotherapy starts from this premise.
 Who a person is and how they come to understand themselves is an on-going life-long process.
-There are times in life when that process is disrupted and as a consequence, we suffer to locate ourselves and find our way forward.
+There are times in life when that process is disrupted and as a consequence, we suffer—struggling to locate ourselves and find our way forward.
 That suffering is best alleviated through collaborate understanding and insight building.
 In this way, my approach is a holistic one—as I see each individual as a sum of their total life experiences rather than a collection of symptoms.
 My aim is to help my patients better understand their individual life context through learning what a particular symptom is trying to express.

-As a licensed clinical psychologist I have extensive experience treating problems associated with life transitions, grief/loss, identity sexuality, trauma, addiction, depression, and anxiety.
+As a licensed clinical psychologist I have extensive experience treating problems associated with life transitions, grief/loss, identity, sexuality, trauma, addiction, depression, and anxiety.
 My practice is informed by contemporary psychodynamic theory.
-From this perspective, I listen very closely past the surface of suffering so that together we can address the underlying issues and create the conditions for lasting change.
+From this perspective, I listen very closely and past the surface of suffering so that together we can address the underlying issues and create the conditions for lasting change.

 PsyD in Clinical Psychology, The Wright Institute, Berkeley, CA